The extremely long period X-ray source in a young supernova remnant: a Thorne-Zytkow Object descendant?: The T Z O scenario for 1E1613 and RCW 103

+When a T{\.Z}O is just formed, its envelope usually spins very slowly because it is huge and has large moment of inertia, but the neutron core may still spin rapidly since it has been an NS \citep{Pod95}.
+In this section we will first investigate how the envelope can make the neutron core spin very slowly after a short time, and then explain why the core could become detectable.
+Finally, we present the possible T{\.Z}O scenario for 1E1613 and RCW 103.

+\bf {\em Braking of the T{\.Z}O compact core.} \rm The spin evolution of a neutron core in a T{\.Z}O has been discussed by \cite{Pod95}, who only considered the angular momentum carried by the accreted material.
+However, these authors did not take into account the coupling between the neutron core magnetic field and the envelope.
+The envelope is convective \citep{TZ77} and, of course, highly ionized.
+Therefore, the envelope plasma will be coupling with the rotating magnetic field.

-In a T{\.Z}O envelope, the radial motion of the matter is dominated by the radiation pressure and gravity because both magnetic pressure and centrifugal force are relatively negligible.
-Nevertheless, the rotational motion of the matter is determined by the magnetic field.
-Close to the neutron star the magnetic field is sufficiently strong to make the matter co-rotate with the neutron star.
-The radius up to which co-rotation exists is the Alfv\'en-radius $r_{\rm A}$ (in this case defined in the rotational direction).
-This radius is defined as the place where the kinetic energy density of the co-rotating plasma $0.5\rho(\Omega r)^2$ equals the magnetic energy density $B^2/8\pi$ of the magnetic field of the neutron star (e.g. see \cite{Kundt76}).
-Here $B(r)$ is in general a dipole field $B(r) = B_0(R_*/r)^3$, where $B_0$ is the field strength at the surface of the neutron star, and $R_*$ is the radius of this star.
+In a T{\.Z}O envelope, the radial motion of the plasma is dominated by the gas and radiation pressure and gravity because both magnetic pressure and centrifugal force are relatively negligible.
+Nevertheless, the rotational motion of the plasma close to the neutron core is determined by the magnetic field.
+Close to the neutron core the magnetic field is sufficiently strong to make the plasma co-rotate with the neutron core.
+The radius up to which co-rotation exists is the Alfv\'en-radius $r_{\rm A}$.
+In this case, $r_{\rm A}$ is defined as the place where the magnetic energy density of the magnetic field $B^2/8\pi$ equals the kinetic energy density of the ram pressure experienced by the non-rotating plasma of density ¦Ñ at the magnetospheric boundary, due to this plasma being forced to co-rotate with the neutron star (e.g., \cite{Kundt76}), where $B$, $\rho$, and $\Omega$ are the magnetic field strength, envelope density, and core angular velocity, respectively.
+One can approximate the envelope density profile around the neutron core as given by \cite{TZ77} with an exponential form, i.e., $\rho(r) = 10^{12}/r^2$ g cm$^{-3}$, and assume a dipole magnetic field, i.e., $B(r) = B_0(R_*/r)^3$, where $R_*$ and $B_0$ are the radius of the core and the field strength at the core surface.
+One then finds

-For the density profile in the T{\.Z}O around the neutron core we adopted the density structure of T{\.Z}Os given by \cite{TZ77}, with $R_* = 10^6$ cm and $\rho(r) = 10^{12}/r^2 $ g/cm$^3$.
-With this density profile one finds